 Academic probation is a nonpunitive warning that is not subject to appeal.
-Academic suspension status may be appealed by means of a special appeal to the associate dean of graduate studies.
-The associate dean may seek advice from the graduate faculty board of advisers.
+Academic suspension status may be appealed by means of a special appeal to the dean of professional and graduate studies.
+The dean may seek advice from the Graduate Faculty Board of Advisers.
 Appeals must be filed within two weeks after the end of the semester.
 A student who is allowed to continue will be on probation and is subject to any other special conditions that may be designated.
 Any appeal must include a clear explanation of the problems causing the inadequate achievement and how the student proposes to resolve those problems.